Hanmudo/archunit-workshop/slides/basicrules/index.md

 Based on dependencies of

 - Plain Java
-- Junit4
-- Junit5
+- Junit4 or Junit5

 ---

 ## What is a basic rule

-A basic rule is based on low complexity or logical behaviour
+A basic architecture test is based on low complexity or logical behaviour

 ---